europ/VUTBR-FIT-TIN/README.md

 ## Materials

-The required materials, which were necessary to these homeworks can be found [here](https://github.com/europ/VUTBR-FIT-TIN/blob/master/other/README.md).
+The required materials, which were necessary to complete these homeworks can be found [here](https://github.com/europ/VUTBR-FIT-TIN/blob/master/other/README.md).

+## Tools

+Online finite state machine designer, which can be exported to LaTeX, can be found [here](http://madebyevan.com/fsm/).